discord-net/Discord.Net/docs/guides/commands/commands.md

 ## With Attributes

-In 1.0, Commands can be defined ahead of time with attributes, or at runtime with builders.
+Starting from 1.0, Commands can be defined ahead of time with attributes, or at runtime with builders.

 For most bots, ahead-of-time Commands should be all you need, and this is the recommended method of defining Commands.